Mint-made errors: Cladding flaw

 Many modern coins are made of layers of different metals known as clads.
 These cladding layers sometimes peel, fold, or completely separate.

 Hub and die errors

 Mints use hubs bearing raised images similar to the images that appear on a coin to imprint indented images onto the ends of steel rods.
-Those rods become the dies which strike planchets making them into coins.
-Hub and die errors can occur at the time the dies are made, when the dies are installed into presses, and from die deterioration during use.
+Those rods become the dies which strike planchets, making them into coins.
+Hub and die errors can occur when the dies are made, when the dies are installed into presses, and as dies deteriorate during use.
 Modern coins can still be released with hub and die errors when the defects are too small to be seen with the naked eye.
 Sometimes, dies are used despite producing obvious flaws, such as the 1955 U.S. Lincoln cent.

 Fundamental die-setting error

 A fundamental die-setting error occurs when the die is not set as the producers intended.
 For example, in April 2013 the Central Bank of Ireland issued a silver €10 commemorative coin in honor of James Joyce that misquoted a famous line from his masterwork Ulysses despite being warned on at least two occasions by the Department of Finance over difficulties with copyright and design.